Judge orders mental health evaluation of Andrew Lester, suspect in Ralph Yarl shooting

-LIBERTY, Mo. — A Clay County judge Monday morning approved a request for a mental health evaluation of Andrew Lester, the man charged in the shooting of teen Ralph Yarl.
+A Missouri judge Monday morning approved a request for a mental health evaluation of Andrew Lester, the man charged in the shooting of teen Ralph Yarl.

-Lester, 85, faces felony assault and armed criminal action charges in connection to the April 13, 2023, shooting of Yarl at Lester’s doorstep.
+The 85-year-old Lester faces felony assault and armed criminal action charges in connection to the April 13, 2023, shooting of then-16-year-old Yarl.
+The assault charge carries anywhere between 10 years to life in prison.

 Yarl was at Lester’s address in error in an attempt to pick up his siblings when he was shot.